 Most stock brokers aren’t financial planners, so unless they’ve evaluated your entire portfolio, talked to you about your goals, and looked at your total estate plan, they really can’t say that this investment is perfect for you.

 Once again, make sure the investment really matches your needs.
 Many entry-level brokers are simply given a list of investment products to sell, and they just pitch them to you.
 They could be stocks, mutual funds, even annuities.
 Do your own research before committing to anything!

 Really?
 Because most stock brokers have hundreds of different clients and accounts, and they check each one about twice a year to see if they can make some money off of it by changing investment positions.
 Very rarely do stock brokers actually monitor your account once they’ve sold you.
 In fact, stock brokers don’t even have a fiduciary duty to actively monitor your portfolio — their duty is limited to simply executing the trade.

-Some brokers use automated portfolio management systems, but once again, the only time they’ll be getting in touch is if they have a trade for you (which is code for a commission for them).
+Some brokers use automated portfolio management systems, but once again, the only time they’ll be getting in touch is if they have a trade for you — and a corresponding commission for them.

-If you are getting into an investment product that needs to be actively monitored, it should be a red flag.
+If you are getting into an investment product that needs to be actively monitored, consider that a red flag.
 You’re most likely going to a broker because you don’t want to be trading stocks all day.
 As such, the broker should be looking at low cost index funds to balance your portfolio as a whole.
 Make sure that you’re not getting someone who is going to be day trading your money if you’re not looking for that.

 The Bottom Line

-The bottom line is that most stock brokers have no incentive to take care of their clients beyond the simple order at hand; they are focused solely on generating gross commissions.
+The bottom line is that most stock brokers aren’t financial advisors and have no incentive to take care of their clients beyond the simple order at hand; they’re focused solely on generating gross commissions.